Everson4t/antivirus-for-objectstore/README.md

 ## Setup

-You can spin up your instance on a different *Compartment* and a new *Virtual Cloud Network* using a VCN template or you can just start your instance on a existing subnet.
-It is all about you.
-Besides that you are gonna need to setup the following resources
+You can spin up your instance on a different **Compartment** and a new **Virtual Cloud Network** using a VCN template or you can just start your instance on a existing subnet.
+It is all about you and we are going to use a new compartment called **scan**.
+Besides that you are gonna need to setup the following resources:

 ### Object Storage
 1. Select a bucket with objects to scan and enable *Emit Object Events*
 2. Create a bucket to move infected object to it (quarantine)

 ### Security
-3. Create a Dynamic Group with a rule that will qualify your instance
+3. Create a Dynamic Group with a rule that will qualify your instance **dyngroupscan**
-4. Create a policy to allow your Dynamic Group to manage objects
+4. Create a policy to allow your Dynamic Group to manage objects **policiescan**
 ```
 Allow dynamic-group dyngroupscan to manage buckets in compartment scan
 Allow dynamic-group dyngroupscan to manage objects in compartment scan